thomasahle/ziplm/README.md

 ## Enter Byte embedding

-As we have seen, the ZipLM on it's own doesn't work: The probability distribution on character level is discretized so much that we just get random text.
+As we have seen, the ZipLM on it's own doesn't work: The probability distribution on a character level is discretized so much that we just get random text.
 On the other hand, using beam search - which normally is useful for getting better output from bad language models - will just give us a boring repeated piece of text from the training data.
 Does it mean the war is lost, and we must give up and go back to transformers?
 Emphatically no!
 It simply means we need to use an even smarter form of search.
-We need something that still samples from the compressors probability distribution, rather than just maximizing the tokens per bit.
-But it should work at a larger scale than single characters.
+We need something that still samples from the compressor's probability distribution, rather than just maximizing the tokens per bit.
+But it should work on a larger scale than single characters.
 One way to do this is to find some useful "vocabulary" of subwords, and simply run the sampling algorithm on this instead of the character level.
 I wrote a simple Byte pair encoding (as is used by GPT and others).
 We can then run sampling at different temperatures and see what happens: